Why choose this course

 Academic year structure

-The taught modules, Cases in International Finance and Ethics in Finance are taught from June to July.
-You will work on your International Finance Project from August to September.
+The taught modules, Cases in International Finance and Ethics in Finance, are taught from June to July.
+You'll work on your International Finance Project from August to September.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.